ラーメンライフ

 Toppings

-Soy-forward broth layered with deeper stock richness and often protected by a surface oil layer for heat retention
+This style features a soy-forward broth layered with deeper stock richness from a unique blend of pork, chicken, and seafood.
+To combat extreme northern winters, the soup is protected by a thick surface oil layer for maximum heat retention.

 03